Interactions of Neutrino Wave Packets

 A counterpoint to this line of work is concerned with the interaction of neutrino fields with definite momenta for periods of time much greater than flavor oscillation lengths (i.e., a toy model of ``plane waves in a box'').
-Some recent efforts have been made to reassess these correlations while modeling neutrinos of short spatial wave packet sizes, incorporated by greatly reducing the interaction time of pairs of neutrinos and evolving interactions pairwise \cite{Laraib:2025uza,PhysRevD.109.103037,Shalgar:2023ooi,Goimil-Garcia:2024wgw}.
+Some recent efforts have been made to reassess these correlations while modeling neutrinos of short spatial wave packet sizes, incorporated by greatly reducing the interaction time of pairs of neutrinos and evolving interactions pairwise \cite{Laraib+Sherwood2025,PhysRevD.109.103037,Shalgar:2023ooi,Goimil-Garcia:2024wgw}.
 Already, the wave packet size of neutrinos has long been argued to play a fundamental role in the mechanism of vacuum flavor oscillations \cite{PhysRevD.24.110,Akhmedov:2009rb}.
-Decoherence effects of neutrino wave packets has been considered in the context of neutrino forward scattering as well~\cite{Akhmedov:2017mcc}.
+Decoherence effects of neutrino wave packets have been considered in the context of neutrino forward scattering as well~\cite{Akhmedov:2017mcc}.

-A yet more careful and comprehensive look at how we study neutrino interactions was opened by the consideration of general momentum transfers between neutrino pairs (i.e., non-forward scattering) by Cirigliano, Sen, \& Yamauchi \cite{PhysRevD.110.123028}.
-Ostensibly, the inclusion of non-forward scattering addresses a separate concern of physical validity in quantum many-body calculations from wave packet sizes, as the former calculations still consider interaction of neutrino ensembles with definite momenta (i.e., plane waves on a lattice of momenta with discrete spacing $a_p$ and finite volume $V_p$).
+A yet more careful and comprehensive look at how we study neutrino interactions was opened by the consideration of general momentum transfers between neutrino pairs (i.e., nonforward scattering) by Cirigliano, Sen, and Yamauchi \cite{PhysRevD.110.123028}.
+Ostensibly, the inclusion of nonforward scattering addresses a separate concern of physical validity in quantum many-body calculations from wave packet sizes, as the former calculations still consider interaction of neutrino ensembles with definite momenta (i.e., plane waves on a lattice of momenta with discrete spacing ${A}_p$ and finite volume $V_p$).

-By consideration of non-forward scattering of neutrinos with general wave packet lengths, we show that the physical importance of these effects are essentially tied to one another.
+By consideration of nonforward scattering of neutrinos with general wave packet lengths, we show that the physical importance of these effects are essentially tied to one another.
 Furthermore, we find the physical importance of neutrino-neutrino interactions to be essentially dependent upon these two effects.

-We do so first by considering a continuum limit of the lattice problem posed in non-forward scattering.
-In this limit, we come to a perhaps surprising result that the weak cross section of two \emph{ultrarelativistic} particles ($m\ll E$ for \emph{both} particles) vanishes, unless a non-vanishing wave packet size is taken into account.
+We do so first by considering a continuum limit of the lattice problem posed in nonforward scattering.
+In this limit, we come to a perhaps surprising result that the weak cross section of two \emph{ultrarelativistic} particles ($m\ll E$ for \emph{both} particles) vanishes, unless a nonvanishing wave packet size is taken into account.